IsaacD277/LabelPrinter/README.md

 ## File Structure

-- `LabelPrinting - Frontend.py` — Main GUI application.
+- `LabelPrinting_Frontend.py` - Main GUI application.
-- `LabelPrinting - Backend.py` — Handles API calls and label generation/printing.
+- `LabelPrinting_Backend.py` - Handles API calls and label generation/printing.
+- `LabelPrinting_ConsoleVersion.py` - Console version of the GUI
+- **TEMPLATE FILES** - The "Normal" and "Laptop" versions of the template
-- `config.py` — Stores API credentials and printer name.
+- `config.py` - Stores API credentials and printer name
-- `.gitignore` — Ignores sensitive files like `config.py`.
+- `.gitignore` - Ignores sensitive files like `config.py`

 ## Troubleshooting

 - **Printing issues:** Ensure the printer name in `config.py` matches your Windows printer.
 - **API errors:** Double-check API keys and ConnectWise permissions.
-- **Template not found:** Ensure the correct template files are present in the project directory.
+- **Template not found:** Ensure the correct template files are present in the project directory and the config names match.

 ## License